quic/qbox/README.md

 You can test this script with a virtual platform in `platforms/ubuntu/`.
 The script is in `platforms/ubuntu/fw/`.

-build_ubuntu_image.sh is used to build the Ubuntu OS artifacts.
+build_linux_dist_image.sh is used to build the Ubuntu OS artifacts.
 The output build artifacts are:
 - Image.bin (uncompressed AARch64 Linux kernel image with efi stub)
 - image_ext4_vmlinuz.bin (gzip compressed AARch64 Linux kernel image)